zrthstr/http_shrinkwrap/README.md

 Note:
 * wrap the curl command in double quotes
-* use "Here documents" if your curl command contains double quotes
+* this will not work if the curl command has single and double quotes or other sepcial chars.
+Use the file method in these cases.

 ### From fc & vim
 given `export EDITOR="vim"`